ronTohar1/Workshop-Market/README.md

 ## Configure the server
 For running the server using the WebAPI project, you must config an inital scenario for the market, including the admin's credentials. \
-First, go to `Server/MarketBackend/MarketBackend/AppConfig.settings` using the vs editor, and set `RunInitFile = True` and  `initFilePath` to path of scenario configuration file.
+First, go to `Server/MarketBackend/MarketBackend/SystemSettings/App.config`, and set `ShouldRunInitFile = "True"` and  `InitFilePath` to path of scenario configuration file. \
+another configuration that you might want to check is `ShouldUpdateDatabase`.
+This is a flag for detaching the connection to the database. when off, the system will work without the persistence layer.

 ### Scenario configuration file
 This file should contain use cases for the system initialization. \